sparkflows/sparkflows-docs/docs/installation/installation/windows-install.rst

 Windows Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Sparkflows can be installed to run independenly on Windows.
+Sparkflows can be installed to run independently on Windows.